Metadata Display¶

 - User permissions - the Smart Client user needs Live and Playback rights on the metadata channel.
 Without these the channel won't appear in the configuration's channel picker, or the widget will sit on Waiting for data... forever.

-If the configuration's Inspect packet... button shows fresh XML and Learn discovers topics, prerequisites are met.
-If it stays empty, the channel is not flowing - fix the camera or rule before tuning the widget.
+If the configuration's Pick packet... button opens a list of recorded packets, prerequisites are met.
+If the list is empty, the channel is not flowing or its recordings are not reaching the archive - fix the camera or rule before tuning the widget.

 Quick Start¶